 In 1990, the USDA became concerned about the decreasing stratospheric ozone over North America, and the potential for increases of crop- and biosphere-damaging levels of ultraviolet radiation.
 In January 1991 and March 1992 they sponsored two workshops to develop their concept of a national UV monitoring network.
-Later in 1992, the USDA, under their Cooperative State Research, Education and Extension Service (CSREES) initiated and funded the UV-B Monitoring and Research Program (UVMRP), headquartered at Colorado State University (CSU) in Fort Collins, Colorado.
-The UVMRP was tasked to provide information on the geographical distribution and temporal trends of UV-B (ultraviolet -B) radiation in the United States, as this information is critical to the assessment of the potential impacts of increasing ultraviolet radiation levels on agricultural crops and forests.
+Later in 1992, the USDA, under their Cooperative State Research, Education and Extension Service (CSREES), they initiated and funded the UV-B Monitoring and Research Program (UVMRP), headquartered at Colorado State University (CSU) in Fort Collins, Colorado.
+The UVMRP was designed to provide information on the geographical distribution and temporal trends of UV-B (ultraviolet -B) radiation in the United States, as this information is critical to the assessment of the potential impacts of increasing ultraviolet radiation levels on agricultural crops and forests.
 Specifically the monitoring program:

 - Provides information to the agricultural community and others about the climatological and geographical distribution of UV-B irradiance;